 Near the climax of the film, Commissioner Gordon finally gives up on Batman after patiently waiting beside the Bat-Signal all night.
 He sadly tells a nearby cop to "shut it down"... whereupon the Batplane suddenly appears out of the clouds.
-Gordon cheers, and he and the officer shake hands in celebration.

 Big Bad Duumvirate: Two-Face and The Riddler.
 Who's in the dominant position (as well as who chews more scenery) varies over the course of the movie.
 At first, the Riddler is subservient to Two-Face, relying on his mooks and somewhat limited criminal resources to fund his Box ventures.
 However, as he grows legitimately richer and smarter, the Riddler begins to overtake the Big Bad slot.
 By the third act, the Riddler has his own island lair, death laser, mines, scuba henchmen, and elaborate deathtraps while Two-Face more or less plays The Dragon off to the side as Riddler goes into ham overload.